The Franchise Relationship & Licensing

 Charities & Not-for-profit organizations

 Charitable bodies and non-profit organizations are not to be considered as necessarily the same type of entity.
-Actually, a non-profit organization refers to social clubs, professional groups, recreation or sporting clubs, fraternal organizations and trade groups.
+Actually, a non-profit organization refers to social clubs, professional groups, libraries (quite an interesting area if you’d like to learn more), recreation or sporting clubs, fraternal organizations and trade groups.
 Companies and groups that are not for profit must abide by slightly different accounting and financial regulations than most other businesses.
 If they abide by section 149(1)(l) of the Canadian Income Tax Act (ITA), the incomes of such non-profit organizations is not subject to income tax.
 As against this, to qualify as a charity, the organization has to satisfy the definition of a “registered charity” given in section 248(1) of the ITA.
 In order to be considered a charity, the organization has to satisfy the following three conditions:

 - It must have a charitable object or purpose;